An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Treatment for schizophrenia often uses an integrated approach with a multidisciplinary health care team that may include a psychiatrist, psychotherapist, social worker, and substance abuse counselor.
 An integrated approach may include:

-- Antipsychotic drug therapy (with a psychiatrist monitoring the patient's response to a drug and any side effects)
+- Antipsychotic drug therapy (with a psychiatrist monitoring the person's response to a drug and any side effects)

-- Illness management skills to teach the patient how to cope with the illness, recognize symptoms, and prevent relapses
+- Illness management skills to teach the person how to cope with the illness, recognize symptoms, and prevent relapses

 - Cognitive-behavioral therapy to manage hallucinations and other symptoms